qteatime/kate/docs/source/dev/manual/model/cartridges.rst

 ``namespace/name``.
 Here ``namespace`` is a domain name that you own, whereas ``name`` is a name that must be unique in that namespace.

-For example, the author's game is identified by ``qteati.me/the-sound-of-rain``.
-This means that they have a game named ``the-sound-of-rain``, and this is published by someone who owns the domain ``qteati.me``.
+For example, given a cartridge identified by ``qteati.me/the-sound-of-rain``, this means that the author has a game named ``the-sound-of-rain``, and this is published by someone who owns the domain ``qteati.me``.
 Having domains be something authors own makes it easier for Kate to do automatic verifications about the origin of a cartridge, improving users' trust.